openshift/sriov-network-operator/README.md

     - 0000:86:00.0
     vendor: "8086"
   nodeSelector:
-    feature.node.kubernetes.io/sriov-capable: "true"
+    feature.node.kubernetes.io/network-sriov.capable: "true"
   numVfs: 4
   priority: 90
   resourceName: intelnics
 ```

-In this example, user selected the nice from vendor '8086' which is intel, device module is '1583' which is XL710 for 40GbE, on nodes labeled with 'sriov-capable' equals 'true'.
+In this example, user selected the nice from vendor '8086' which is intel, device module is '1583' which is XL710 for 40GbE, on nodes labeled with 'network-sriov.capable' equals 'true'.
 Then for those PFs, create 4 VFs each, set mtu to 1500 and the load the vfio-pci driver to those virtual functions.

 ## Components and design